rajeck1234/QuntZig./README.md

+## About the Contributer:

+My name is **Utkarsh Kumar From IIT Kharagpur**.For this project, I analyzed and interpreted data related to hotel reservations and cancellations.
+My contributions included providing insights on the distribution of cancellations across different countries and market segments, analyzing the impact of ADR on cancellation rates, and offering recommendations for hotel management to minimize cancellations and increase revenue.

 # Business Problem

 In recent years, City Hotel and Resort Hotel have seen high cancellation rates.
 Each hotel is now dealing with a number of issues as a result, including fewer revenues and less than ideal hotel room use.
 Consequently, lowering cancellation rates in both hotels’ Primary goal in order to increase their efficiency in generating revenue, and for us to offer thorough business advice to address this problem.